No5 Barristers' Chambers - Excellence is at the heart of everything we do.

 Prison Law

-Whilst she now practises in public law, she has a multi-disciplinary background and significant experience as a criminal practitioner.
-She has represented young and vulnerable individuals who live with mental health issues or learning disabilities.
-She is trained in Advocacy and the Vulnerable.
-Ffyon is committed to access to justice and will consider pro bono instructions when appropriate.
+Whilst she now practises exclusively in public law, she has a multidisciplinary background and significant experience as a criminal practitioner.
+She has represented young and vulnerable individuals with mental health issues and/or learning disabilities and is trained in Advocacy and the Vulnerable.
+Ffyon is committed to access to justice and will consider pro bono instructions when appropriate, particularly in non-Article 2 inquests where families cannot access funding for advocacy.

-Ffyon has a keen interest in access to the bar and volunteers for Bridging the Bar.
+Ffyon has a keen interest in access to the Bar and volunteers for Bridging the Bar; she independently mentors a number of future barristers.

 Expertise